 A Self Credit Builder account is listed on your credit report as an installment line of credit.
 If you only have revolving credit (such as credit cards), this can help you diversify your credit mix (which is one of the factors that determines your credit score).

 Credit mix accounts for just 10% of your credit score calculation, so this won’t move the needle much.
-At the same time, when paired with the positive effect of the on-time monthly payments being reported, it could help you get a small boost relatively quickly.
+At the same time, when paired with the positive effect of the on-time monthly payments being reported, it could help you build credit.

 How Does the Self Credit Builder Account Work?